bclindner/todoapp/README.md

 ./mvnw spring-boot:run
 ```

+### API Client Authentication

 The easiest way to test the API yourself would be to go to
 `http://localhost:8080/swagger-ui.html` - that will open up the Swagger
 documentation.
 If you prefer a client like Postman or Insomnia, you can
 download the OpenAPI spec from `http://localhost:8080/v3/api-docs.yaml` - the
 API spec includes auth and the instructions will be mostly the same from there.

+You will need to do some more Auth0 dashboard legwork for this part.
+Create a
-Create a new "single page" Application in the Auth0 dashboard, and add
+new "single page" Application in Auth0, and add
 `http://localhost:8080/swagger-ui/oauth2-redirect.html` as an allowed callback
 URL.
 Paste in the client ID and secret (and the redirect URL on a REST client)
 to start the authorization flow.
 If all goes well, you should be logged in and
-able to test the requests from there.
+able to test the requests from your client - congratulations!

+This is just a test of the authorization code flow - this is set up as a
+generic resource server, so while the other pertinent OAuth flows are untested,
+they should work fine.

 ### Building & Running in Production Environment

 To run this in production, I would recommend creating a separate
 `application.properties` file to use when launching the app from your prod
 server, as the properties would include some sensitive info like the SMTP login
-credentials.
+credentials and any production tenant info (it's probably fine, but you can
+never be too sure, right?).

 You may also want to take some time to add dependencies to pom.xml to set up
 JDBC connections for a database, as this persists all records to an internal